 Highlights:

-- Handmade from full-grain and vegetable-tanned leather
+- Full-grain and vegetable-tanned leather options

-- Known for durability and comfort
+- Built for durability and everyday comfort

 2) Hermès